minncode/MyAiWebsite/README.md

 - **User Experience**: Add chat history storage and dark mode support. <br/>
 - **Performance Optimization**: Implement response caching on the backend. <br/>
 - **Fine-tuning**: Fine-tune an open-source model (e.g., Mistral or Gemma) on domain-specific data (e.g., CV writing examples) to improve contextual accuracy.
+- **Server Stability**: Address limitations of free-tier hosting, which may cause the server to go offline or become unresponsive during periods of inactivity.
 ---